rsocket/rsocket/Protocol.md

                                Request Data
 ```

+* __Request Data__: identification of the service being requested along with parameters for the request.

 ### Request Stream Frame

 Frame Contents

-1. __Initial Request N__: initial Request N value.
-64-bit integer.
-1. __Request Data__: identification of the service being requested along with parameters for the request.

 ```
      0                   1                   2                   3